xpack-dev-tools/meson-build-xpack/README-RELEASE.md

 ### Update version in `README` files

-- update version in `README-RELEASE.md`
-- update version in `README-BUILD.md`
+- update version in `README-MAINTAINER.md`
 - update version in `README.md`

 ### Update the `CHANGELOG.md` file